handshake-org/ledger-app-hns/README.md

 in the HD tree.

+The first instruction param (P1) can be used to require on-device confirmation by setting the least significant bit.
+The next two lowest bits are used to signify the network.
+The network flag is only used for xpub confirmation.
+Address generation will parse the network from the derivation path.
+If an unknown coin type is passed during address generation, an error will be returned.

-The first instruction param (P1) can be used to require on-device confirmation.
-The second device param indicates which, if any, additional details to return, i.e. extended public details and/or address.
+The second instruction param indicates which, if any, additional details to return, i.e. extended public details and/or address.
 If confirmation is turned on, and an address is generated, the address will be displayed on screen.
+The next precedence will be given to extended public key details.
 Otherwise, the public key will be displayed for confirmation.

 >NOTE: an on-device warning will be displayed for non-hardened derivation at the BIP44 account level or above.
 It will also be